 - Think your cat might be bored?
 Try one solid day of entertaining your cat with toys and stimulation like videos for cats on YouTube, and no other attention.
 If your cat doesn’t bother you because he or she was well entertained, you’ve got your answer: you’ve got to make your cat’s living circumstance more interesting than it is to keep your cat happier.
 Looking for tips that outline how to do this?
 Try some of the ones discussed here: Bored Kitty?
 Hands-Off Ways to Keep an Indoor Cat Entertained.

-- Think your cat may be trying to tell you he or she wants to play?
+- Think your cat may be trying to tell you he or she’s hyper and wants to play?
 Try engaging in playtime with your kitty more frequently and for longer periods of time to see if that helps reduce your cat’s attention-seeking behaviour.
 This turn out to be the issue?
 Invest in a few toys cats can play with by themselves, as well as high-energy exercise toys so when your cat does play, he or she is drained of as much energy as possible (which will hopefully tucker him/her out).

 - Tried everything else?
 Nothing seem to work?
 Your cat may just really like and need attention.
 What can you do about this to make your life easier and to make your cat happier?
 My recommendation: get a second (or third) cat – one with a similar personality to your attention-loving cat – to keep that kitty company.
 It can be lonely being the only cat in a household, or being the only attention-loving pet in a household, especially when we pet parents are out a lot of the day for work and other obligations.
 (See more of my thoughts on this in the section, “My cat’s a complete attention whore and I can’t handle it” below).

 Picture from post Can I have some attention please?

 I don’t mind my cat’s attention-seeking: I mind that my cat…